catern/supervise/README.md

 It is not possible for transitive children of supervise to escape supervise's notice, so when supervise exits it fully cleans up all processes that were created by it or its transitive children.
 This is achieved through the use of CHILD_SUBREAPER Linux API.

-If supervise receives a POLLHUP on both the `controlfd` and the `statusfd`, it will exit.
-So if you fork off a child and wrap it with supervise, that child and all its transitive children will automatically be cleaned up when you exit.

 Invocation and use
 ==================